thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 === Amazon Widgets Shortcodes ===
-Contributors: oncletom, gidibao
+Contributors: oncletom
 Donate link:
-Tags: amazon, affiliate, shortcode, shortcodes, monetization, context, links, product, preview, carrousel, documentation, plugin, slideshow, admin, post, page, tinymce, wysiwyg
+Tags: amazon, affiliate, shortcode, shortcodes, monetization, context, links, product, preview, carrousel, documentation, plugin, slideshow, admin, post, page, tinymce, wysiwyg, wpmu
 Requires at least: 2.5
 Tested up to: 2.6.1
-Stable tag: 1.2.1
+Stable tag: 1.2.2

 Keep your time and save your money with these Amazon widgets shortcodes.
 Standard compliants, easy to use and so on !